 You apply online.

 The IRS does not license tax return preparers or impose any educational or other requirements on them.
 Why?
 Because it's not legally authorized to do so.
 But the IRS does have a voluntary registration program: the Annual Filing Season Program.
 To join this program, you must have a PTIN and complete 18 hours of tax continuing education.
 This program includes a six-hour federal tax law refresher course with the test.
-After completing these requirements, you'll receive an Annual Filing Season Program Record of Completion certificate from the IRS.
+After completing these requirements, you'll receive an Annual Filing Season Program Record of Completion certification from the IRS.
 You'll also get listed in an IRS online database of tax preparers.
 This record is officially called the Directory of Federal Tax Return Preparers with Credentials and Select Qualifications.
 Being listed in the directory can help you get business.
 In addition, Annual Filing Season Program participants have a limited right to represent their clients before the IRS.
 They may do so before revenue agents, customer service representatives, and similar IRS employees, including the Taxpayer Advocate Service.
 For more information, refer to the IRS Annual Filing Season Program web page.